cardboardci/dockerfiles/images/gitlab/README.md

 # cardboardci/gitlab

 cardboardci/gitlab is a Docker image built with continuous integration builds in mind.
-Each tag contains an GitLabCLI version and any binaries and tools that are required for builds to complete successfully in a continuous integration environment.
+Each tag contains any binaries and tools that are required for builds to complete successfully in a continuous integration environment.
+This includes `jq`, `curl`, `bash` and utilities for interacting with GitLab.

 What is GitLabCLI ?

-* It's a cross platform GitLab command line tool to quickly & naturally perform frequent tasks on GitLab project.
+-   It's a cross platform GitLab command line tool to quickly & naturally perform frequent tasks on GitLab project.
-* It does not force you to hand craft json or use other unnatural ways (for example ids, concatenating of strings) like other CLI's to interact with GitLab.
+-   It does not force you to hand craft json or use other unnatural ways (for example ids, concatenating of strings) like other CLI's to interact with GitLab.
-* It does not have any dependencies.
+-   It does not have any dependencies.
-* It's self contained .NET core application - you don't need to have .NET installed for it to work.
+-   It's self contained .NET core application - you don't need to have .NET installed for it to work.

 You can see the source repository [here](https://github.com/nmklotas/GitLabCLI).